ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-reduce-index.markdown

 ####  Limitations

 * RavenDB will detect and generate an error if you have a cycle of artificial documents.
-  You can’t define another Map-Reduce index that will output artificial documents if that will trigger (directly or indirectly) the same index.
+  You can't define another Map-Reduce index that will output artificial documents if that will trigger (directly or indirectly) the same index.
   Otherwise, you might set up a situation where the indexes run in an infinite loop.